-The Navigation pane provides controls for browsing Wi-Spy / Wi-Fi capture sessions or recordings.
-Within the Navigation Pane, you'll find:

-Device Selector (Wi-Spy Mode) Chanalyzer Pro continuously logs data from multiple sources when connected to your computer.
+Navigation Pane The Navigation pane provides controls for browsing Wi-Spy / Wi-Fi capture sessions or recordings.
+Within the Navigation Pane, you'll find: Device Selector (Wi-Spy Mode) Chanalyzer continuously logs data from multiple sources when connected to your computer.
 To change which band you're currently analyzing and recording, select an option from the Wi-Spy menu.

-Session Navigator (Wi-Spy Mode) Each time a user selects a new frequency range in the Wi-Spy menu the previous data is saved as a session in a Wi-Spy Recording.
-Active sessions are indicated with a red record icon meaning there is currently data being added to the session.
-The session currently being displayed in chanalyzer, whether it is active or not, will have a green box around it.
-With two Wi-Spy devices, Chanalyzer can simultaneously log the 2.4 GHz and 5 GHz.
+Session Navigator (Wi-Spy Mode) Each time a user selects a new frequency range in the Wi-Spy menu, the previous data is saved as a session in a Wi-Spy Recording.
+Active sessions are indicated with a red record icon, meaning there is currently data being added to the session.
+The session currently being displayed in Chanalyzer, whether it is active or not, will have a green box around it.

 Renaming a Session Sessions can be renamed to represent various points in a recording.
 This feature is primarily used to identify locations however it can also be used to identify smaller frequency ranges.
+It's handy to rename sessions to help you navigate through several surveys.

+Timespan Controls

-Timespan Controls (CleanAir and Wi-Spy Modes) Note: Screenshots depict Chanalyzer Pro, but similar functionality is found in CleanAir Mode The Timespan controls adjust the length of time users see in the Overview and Details panes.
-Timespan adjustments allow users to narrow-in on anomalies and moments in time when WLAN performance suffered.
+The Timespan controls adjust the length of time users see in the Overview and Details panes.
+Timespan adjustments allow users to narrow in on anomalies and moments in time when WLAN performance suffered.
 The playback buttons are used to Play, Pause, Rewind, and Fast Forward while viewing a capture.
 The playback controls can also aid in selecting smaller time spans in the waterfall navigation.

-Waterfall Navigation

-Waterfall Navigation colorfully displays all data in the current Wi-Spy session to show the section of time detailed in the Overview and Details panes.
+Waterfall Navigation Waterfall Navigation colorfully displays all data in the current Wi-Spy session to show the section of time detailed in the Overview and Details panes.
 To move to a specific position within the session, double-click a point within the waterfall.
-You can also click-and-drag the head and tail of the highlight slider region to easily adjust the timespan in the Waterfall Navigation.
-Navigation Pane (CleanAir Mode)
+You can also click and drag the head and tail of the highlight slider region to easily adjust the timespan in the Waterfall Navigation.
+To swap the active band, click the arrow in the inactive band's thumbnail.